WayvshockGD/Solar.js/README.md

 Once the library is complete i will publish it to npm.

+# Example if you want

 # What will the library do
-Well giving that its gonna be like discord.js and eris together its maybe gonna be mostly promise based, rest, collector, and with a [Message Embed Class](https://github.com/WayvshockGD/Solar.js/blob/main/lib/utils/Embed.js)
+Well giving that its gonna be like discord.js and eris together its maybe gonna be mostly\n promise based, rest, collector,\n and with a [Message Embed Class](https://github.com/WayvshockGD/Solar.js/blob/main/lib/utils/Embed.js)

 # Support